-BIBLICAL STUDIES MINOR: The Minor in Biblical Studies includes 15 semester hours for all four-year degrees offered in West Point and off-site programs that do not include a major in Biblical Studies.
+BIBLICAL STUDIES MINOR: The Minor in Biblical Studies includes 15 semester hours for all four-year degrees offered by the University College that do not include a major in Biblical Studies.
 The AA in Business, a two-year program, requires BBS 102 and BBS 202.
 The course requirements for the Minor in Biblical Studies are:

 BBS 102 The Drama of Scripture 3

 BBS 202 Jesus: The Focus of Scripture3

 BBS 302 Scripture: How We Use It

-Biblical Studies elective3
+Biblical Studies elective

 THE 405 Christ, Culture, and Career (WE)3